-Due to design, this type of anchor is only suitable for gazebos that have footplates or feet.
+Due to the design, this type of anchor weight is only suitable for gazebos that have footplates or feet.

-For further strength, you can screw these metal weights down via the pre-drilled holes.
+To add further strength, you can screw these metal weights down or knock tent pegs through the pre-drilled holes.

-You can also buy multiple packs and stack them on top of each other via the male and female connectors…
+You can also buy multiple packs of these weights and stack them on top of each other via the male and female connectors…

 Each weight will provide 13kgs of extra weight and are available in sets of 2, 4 and 6.